 A good software remote needs to be faster than digging under the sofa.
 It needs to look good and respond instantly.

-To achieve the aesthetic I wanted, clean buttons, intuitive layout, and distinct sections, I relied heavily on a few custom Lovelace cards.
+To achieve the aesthetic I wanted-clean buttons, intuitive layouts, and distinct sections-I relied heavily on a few custom Lovelace frontend cards.
 If you don't have these installed via HACS yet, go get them:

 My primary view is designed for speed.
-It handles the 90% use cases: turning things on, changing volume, and navigating simple menus.
+It handles the 90% use cases: turning the system on, changing the volume, and navigating simple menus.

-It looks clean on mobile, but it's ridiculously convenient on my Wear OS watch.
-I set up Home Assistant tiles on my watch face, so I can turn on Netflix or mute the volume without even picking up my phone.
+It looks incredibly clean on mobile, but it's ridiculously convenient on my smartwatch.
+I set up Home Assistant tiles on my watch face so I can turn on the TV or mute the volume without even picking up my phone.
 It feels like living in the future.

-Note: I’ve replaced my specific device IDs with placeholders.
+Note: I’ve replaced my specific device IDs with placeholders in the code below.
 You’ll need to plug in your own Harmony Hub device ID.
-Give your Device ID and this code to a LLM and it will plug it in for you!
+(Pro-Tip: You can give your Device ID and this code block to an AI like Gemini or ChatGPT and ask it to plug them in for you.
+Just be careful-YAML is highly sensitive to spacing, so double-check the indentation before pasting it into Home Assistant!)